Welcome to the Chronic Diseases Network

-The Chronic Diseases Network (CDN) is a consolidated group of people and organisations with an interest in reducing the rates of chronic diseases and their complications in the NT.
-The Network was set up in 1997 in response to the rising impact of chronic disease in the Northern Territory (NT) and its existence is a crucial enabling factor for the ongoing implementation of the Chronic Conditions Prevention and Management (CCPMS).
-The CDN encompasses a wide range of sectors and organisations in the NT and interstate and has in excess of 800 members within Australia.
+The Chronic Diseases Network (CDN) is a consolidated group of people and organisations with an interest in reducing the rates of chronic conditions and their complications in the Northern Territory (NT).
+CDN was set up in 1997 in response to the rising impact of chronic conditions in the NT and its existence is a crucial enabling factor for the ongoing implementation of the NT Chronic Conditions Prevention and Management 2010-2020 (NT CCPMS).
+The CDN encompasses a wide range of sectors and organisations in the NT and interstate and has in excess of 800 members across Australia.

 The Role of the CDN Coordinator

-The CDN Coordinator's Primary role is to lead the development, implementation and evaluation of the strategic directions for the NT Chronic Diseases Network (CDN), which has a key role in Chronic Disease initiatives across the NT.
+The Coordinator's Primary role is to lead the development, implementation and evaluation of the strategic directions for CDN which has a key role in chronic conditions initiatives across the NT.

 The Role of the Member Services Officer